jidongbsu/cs333/labs/dns/README.md

 ![alt text](lab-dns-start-server.png "start server and flush cache")

-3. On Victim Client, configure DNS server information, i.e., let the client know the IP address of the DNS server.
+3. on victim client, configure DNS server information, i.e., let the client know the IP address of the DNS server.

 3.1. add this line to the end of file /etc/resolvconf/resolv.conf.d/head (remember to replace DNS_SERVER_IP with your Victim DNS server's IP address, plus, you need "sudo" if you edit the file using vi/vim.)